 Improved OS has been reported with GP[19-21].
 The fact that the tumor is excluded in the distal gastric chamber leads to a lower occurrence of tumoral bleeding.
 Less bleeding associated with improvement in oral intake allows better use of palliative chemotherapy with a beneficial effect on OS.
 However, we did not verify this result in our study (p = 0.08).
 It could be speculated that, with more patients in the analysis, perhaps some differences among the two techniques would appear.
-Yet, GP group had lower values of KPS and ECOG.
+Yet, the GP group had lower values of KPS and ECOG.
 The selection bias of patients with worse performance and consequently worse OS may have influenced this result.
-Lastly, the multivariate analysis showed that the main prognostic factor in patients with GOO was the ability to eat better after the procedure regardless of the technique used (HR 8.90, 95%CI: 3.38-23.43, p < 0.001).
+Lastly, multivariate analysis showed that the main prognostic factor in patients with GOO was the ability to eat better after the procedure regardless of the technique used (HR: 8.90, 95%CI: 3.38-23.43, p < 0.001).

 Retrospective studies have limitations inherent to their design.
 The selection of patients for both techniques was not done in an equivalent manner.
 In the past 10 years, GP has been the procedure of choice for GOO cases in our institution.
 The decision to perform conventional GJ still takes place as an option, especially in urgent cases or when the surgeon is not familiar with the partitioning technique.
 This situation allowed us to create a control group.
 Fortunately, exactly 30 patients were included in the control group in the same period.
 In order to increase group sampling, it was thoughtful to include patients from previous periods when partitioning was not performed.
 However, this would bring the disadvantage of not including recent advances in palliative treatment in GC, which would have an impact on survival.
 Surprisingly, clinicopathological characteristics of patients in both groups were almost similar, with the exception of KPS and ECOG scores, not making the comparison so unequal.